bifravst/bifravst/README.md

 _Bifravst_ is built around the following principles:

-- _teach through showing_: all samples are designed to solve a concrete use-case (a _Cat Tracker_) instead of providing generic or abstract solutions.
+- _teach through showing_: all examples are designed to solve a concrete use-case (a _Cat Tracker_) instead of providing generic or abstract solutions.
   _Bifravst_ is not a framework, but a real application.
 - _err on the side of security_: _Bifravst_ follows the most robust security
   recommendations of the respective cloud provider.